varunshenoy/coauthor/README.md

 - Convert English descriptions of formulae to LaTeX ("the gradient of A is B transposed plus C")
 - Describe matrices Matlab style ("A = [1, 2, 3; 2, 4, 5]")
-- Simply write out names of equations from famous papers to insert them in ("The equation for Multihead Attention from Attention is All You Need").
+- Simply write out names of theorems or equations and translate them directly ("The equation for Multihead Attention from Attention is All You Need" or "Insert the Time Hierarchy Theorem").
 - Automatically create typeset tables ("A table with three columns titled Name, School, and Email").
 - And many more left for you to discover...